robertson809/genetic-programming-school-segregation/README.md

 For her senior thesis Lena collected and estimated data points for each of the 47,150 roads in the Open Mapping Mecklenburg dataset and for each of the 94 schools.
-We used nearly all of the data she provided, and though we in- vested a significant amount of time in data preparation, we would have accomplished nothing in our given time frame had not Lena given us the data in a compact and naturally intelligible format, and readily assisted in helping us inter- pret it.
+We used nearly all of the data she provided, and though we invested a significant amount of time in data preparation, we would have accomplished nothing in our given time frame had not Lena given us the data in a compact and naturally intelligible format, and readily assisted in helping us interpret it.

 ### Data